 After a final version is approved, the new design will be automatically added into the asset library and made available for anyone to use immediately.

 Never get asked again to change the text in a poster

-The magic of the POD module lies in its ability to convert InDesign files into branded online templates.
+The magic of the Studio module lies in its ability to convert InDesign files into branded online templates.
 That way, all your colleagues can just go ahead and customize and localize editable content in the templates—meaning design only have to dedicate time to the original, and not all its derivatives.

 All branded items can be downloaded or directly sent to printing services via the module.
 With the right integrations, you can also post designs straight to social media.

 For business cards, everyone can change the background and personalize their information in the template.
 Orders will be directly sent to our printing service.